ibm-cloud-docs/vpc/file_storage_vpc_about.md

 After you specified an encryption type for a file share, you can't change it.
 {: restriction}

+[Deprecated]{: tag-deprecated} The {{site.data.keyword.hscrypto}} are deprecated.
+Customers can use existing instances until 20 March 2027.
+For continued protection, consider migrating your existing encryption keys to a Dedicated {{site.data.keyword.keymanagementserviceshort}} instance.
+For more information, see the [Migration guide](/docs/key-protect?topic=key-protect-migrate-st).

 ### Encryption in transit
 {: #fs-eit}